A lot goes into running a blog. These are the tools of the trade I rely on to help things run smoothly!

 A web host is the place where all your content, including WordPress and your theme, is stored.
 I use Cloudways which as easily scaleable plans that can grow as my site grows.
-I chose them for their affordability (especially as a newbie), reliability and support.
+I chose them for their affordability and speed.

-Once I decided on Sip + Sanity (sipandsanity.com), I had to purchase that domain name and did so through Hover.
+Once I decided on Sip + Sanity (www.sipandsanity.com), I had to purchase that domain name and did so through Hover.
 They also provide free WHOIS privacy (protects your personal information).
 I also use Hover for my custom email address.